khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 the day or in the afternoon, and it is a form of worship which is easy therefore observe it, O my Muslim Brother.

-49. And also when making _wuḍū_ , as Abū Hurayrah !p[him] narrates that the Emissary of Allāh BPBUH said, “If I did not fear to cause hardship to my Ummah I would have ordered them to use the _siwāk_ with every _wuḍū_.”
+49. And also when making _wuḍū_ , as Abū Hurayrah BP_HIM narrates that the Emissary of Allāh BPBUH said, “If I did not fear to cause hardship to my Ummah I would have ordered them to use the _siwāk_ with every _wuḍū_.”
 [Reported by al-Tirmidhī (#22) who said: _Ḥasan Ṣaḥīḥ_, and Mālik (#123), Aḥmad (4/116), Abū Dāwūd (#37) and others.
 Al-Albānī declared it to be _ṣaḥīḥ_ (_Takhrīj al-Mishkāh_, #390)].

-50. And ʿĀʾishah !p[her] narrates that the Emissary of Allāh BPBUH said, “The _siwāk_ is a means of cleansing the mouth and pleasing the Lord.”
+50. And ʿĀʾishah BP_HER narrates that the Emissary of Allāh BPBUH said, “The _siwāk_ is a means of cleansing the mouth and pleasing the Lord.”
 [Al-Bukhārī reports it in _muʿallaq_ form---connected by Aḥmad, al-Nasāʾī, Ibn Khuzaymah and Ibn Ḥibbān].

-## Al-Dalk
+## Al-Dalk (Rubbing)

 _Al-Dalk_, meaning rubbing water over the body parts, is part of the _wuḍū_ authentically reported from the Prophet BPBUH.
 Al-Mustawrid bin Shadād said, “I saw the Emissary of Allāh BPBUH when he made _wuḍū_ rubbing his toes with his litle finger.” (_Ṣaḥīḥ_).

-51. ʿAbd Allāh bin Zayd !p[him] narrates that the Prophet BPBUH made _wuḍū_ and said, “Rub in this way.”
+51. ʿAbd Allāh bin Zayd BP_HIM narrates that the Prophet BPBUH made _wuḍū_ and said, “Rub in this way.”
 (See _Nayl al-Awtār_, 4/39).

-52. He !p[him] also narrates that the Prophet BPBUH made _wuḍū_ with two thirds of a _mudd_^[_mudd_: a measure of volume.
+52. He BP_HIM also narrates that the Prophet BPBUH made _wuḍū_ with two thirds of a _mudd_^[_mudd_: a measure of volume.
 Approximately what one's two hands can scoop up] (of water) and rubbed over his forearms.
 (Ibn Khuzaymah (#118), and its _isnād_ is _ṣaḥīḥ_---and al-Ḥākim (1/161) reports it by way of Yaḥyā bin Abī Zāʾidah].

-## Performing the _wuḍū_ in the order mentioned in the Āyah
+## Performing wuḍū in the order mentioned in the āyah

 As for what is narrated regarding the _order_ as mentioned in the _āyah_, then there is nothing to contradict that---and this order is obligatory (_wājib_)